-Agenda Item Report from:

-Howard Koontz, Planning Director; Laura Mueller, City Attorney; Leslie Pollack, Transportation Engineer.
+Agenda Item Report from: Howard Koontz, Planning Director; Laura Mueller, City Attorney; Leslie Pollack, Transportation Engineer.

-Meeting Date: May 24, 2022 Agenda Item Wording: Presentation and discussion regarding an ordinance rezoning a property from AG to PDD # 14 with a base zoning of SF-3, SF-5, LR with primarily residential uses with some local retail and governmental uses for property located south of U.S. 290 and east of Rob Shelton Blvd. along Sports Park Road adjacent to the Sports and Recreation Park and commonly known as "Village Grove", directly south and adjacent to Wallace Mountain, and directly west and adjacent to The Preserve subdivision.
-Applicant: Matthew Scrivener, Austin Land Innovations Agenda Item Matthew Scrivener, Austin Land Innovations Requestor: Applicant: Matthew Scrivener, Austin Land Innovations Owner: Austin Land Innovations Date of Application: November 30, 2021 Staff Recommendation Staff recommends approval as presented; the development of these acres provides needed transportation connections, housing types, parkland, and stormwater improvements.
+Meeting Date: June 21, 2022 Agenda Item Wording: Public hearing and consideration of approval of an Ordinance rezoning a property from AG to PDD # 14 with a base zoning of SF-3, SF-5, and LR with primarily residential uses with some local retail and governmental uses for property located south of U.S. 290 and east of Rob Shelton Blvd. along Sports Park Road adjacent to the Sports and Recreation Park and commonly known as "Village Grove", directly south and adjacent to Wallace Mountain, and directly west and adjacent to The Preserve subdivision.
+Agenda Item Matthew Scrivener, Austin Land Innovations Requestor: Applicant: Matthew Scrivener, Austin Land Innovations Owner: Austin Land Innovations Date of Application: November 30, 2021 P&Z Recommendation P&Z at their regular May meeting recommended approval of the project, as presented, with the requirement that the ancillary agreements required for performance of the project also be completed.
+Staff Recommendation Staff recommends approval of the project as presented in this report, including those ancillary agreements required for the project such as off-site road, civic uses, and waste water agreements.